samuong1/FinalNvidiaProject/README.md

 It is possible (and possibly easier) to code on the Nano, but Visual Studio Code will (probably) help keep you focused in the long run.

 ### **You will need to import repositories and containers for this project!**
-Internet connection is necessary to download everything, but running the model *does not*require internet.
+Internet connection is necessary to download everything and SSH into the Nano (Windows Mobile Hotspot requires WiFi/Internet Connection).

 ## Running This Project